33 Discontinued Groceries You'll Never See Again

 As a tribute to legendary Yankees player Reggie Jackson, this milk chocolate bar with peanuts and caramel had a short run from 1976 to 1982.
 It did make a brief comeback in the 1990s, according to Bon Appetit.

 If it sounds a lot like a Baby Ruth, it was.
-But Baby Ruths aren't actually named after famed baseball player Babe Ruth.
+But Baby Ruths aren't named after famed baseball player Babe Ruth.

 Doritos flavors have come and gone over the years.
 (Remember the limited-edition Late Night Cheeseburger Doritos?).
 But the shape of Doritos has also changed.
 Doritos 3-D were puffed up and shaped much like Bugles for those who prefer a denser chip.
 While not exactly the same, you can find crunchy triangular Doritos by way of the Doritos Jacked 3D that are still sold.